PatrickAttankurugu/PatrickAttankurugu/README.md

 <h4>
 <p> I love to code and contribute to the open source community </br>
 I spent the month of October with my team of 5 building a malaria diagnostic system</br>
-My current project is an ecommerce site which I started on 01/11/2020 and hope to spend the whole month working on this <a/></p>
+My current project is an ecommerce site with Django and I'm currently looking for contributors <a/></p>
  <p> I’m also learning about how to apply deep learning to solve social problems.</p>
  <p> Looking for challenging problems to work on for social impact and for the hell of it.</p>
  <p>How to reach me: You can simply <a href="https://www.linkedin.com/in/patrickattankurugu1/">Click Here</a> to start chatting with me on linkedIn</p>